-At the heart of the MAPS initiative is the MAPS Network (also known as the MAPS Stakeholder Group or the "MAPS Founders").
-This is a group of countries, parties and institutions that have a particular interest in the MAPS - either because they have used the methodology or have been assessed with it, and provide input on substance matters.
+At the heart of the MAPS initiative is the MAPS Network.
+This is a group of countries and institutions that have a particular interest in the MAPS - either because they have supported the application of the methodology, have used it in their own public procurement systems, or rely on MAPS findings for their work.

-Members of the MAPS stakeholder group (in alphabetical order):
+Members of the MAPS network (in alphabetical order):

-Afghanistan • African Development Bank (AfDB) • Asian Development Bank (ADB) • Australia's Department of Foreign Affairs and Trade • Caribbean Development Bank (CDB) • Chile • Colombia • Council of Europe Development Bank (CEB) • European Bank for Reconstruction and Development (EBRD) • European Commission •
+Afghanistan • African Development Bank (AfDB) • African Public Procurement Network(APPN)• Asian Development Bank (ADB) • Australia's Department of Foreign Affairs and Trade • Caribbean Development Bank (CDB) • Chile • Colombia • Council of Europe Development Bank (CEB) • European Bank for Reconstruction and Development (EBRD) • European Commission •

-European Investment Bank (EIB) • Expertise France • Georgia • GIZ - commissioned by the German Federal Ministry for Economic Cooperation and Development • Global Affairs Canada • Independent public procurement experts • Inter-American Development Bank (IADB) • Islamic Development Bank (ISDB) • Organisation for Economic Cooperation and Development (OECD) • Philippines • Senegal • SIGMA (Support for Improvement in Governance and Management) • Switzerland's State Secretariat for Economic Affairs (SECO) • US Agency for International Development (USAID) • World Bank • Zambia
+European Investment Bank (EIB) • Expertise France • Georgia • GIZ - commissioned by the German Federal Ministry for Economic Cooperation and Development • Global Affairs Canada • Heads of Procurement group of the multilateral development banks • Independent public procurement experts • Inter-American Development Bank (IADB) • Inter-American Government Procurement Network (IGPN) • Islamic Development Bank (IsDB) • Organisation for Economic Cooperation and Development (OECD) • Philippines • Senegal • SIGMA (Support for Improvement in Governance and Management) • Switzerland's State Secretariat for Economic Affairs (SECO) • US Agency for International Development (USAID) • World Bank • World Trade Organization (WTO) • Zambia

-The Steering Committee supervises the Secretariat; its members are the main financiers of the Secretariat ("MAPS Partners") and several representatives of the MAPS Stakeholder Group.
+The Steering Committee supervises the Secretariat; its members are the main financiers of the Secretariat ("MAPS Partners") and several representatives of the MAPS network.

 The Technical Advisory Group (TAG) reviews the MAPS assessments from a technical perspective to ensure even quality of individual assessments.
-A TAG is formed from the MAPS Network for each assessment specifically.
+An ATAG (Assessment's Technical Advisory Group) is formed from the standing TAG for each assessment specifically.

-The MAPS Secretariat reviews, approves and publishes assessments which comply with the methodology, thus ensuring a high quality.
+The MAPS Secretariat reviews, approves (along with the corresponding ATAG) and publishes assessments which comply with the methodology, thus ensuring a high quality.